30mb1/BTC-change-bot/README.md

 Bot is still in development.

-### How it is work
+### Some details

+- Bot store all temporary information in object called user_data - dictionary, unique for every user.
+Information about messages state(for example page in list of orders and etc.), choosed language and other data.

 - Bot use [this](https://github.com/python-telegram-bot/python-telegram-bot) library for work.

 - Bot supports localization via gettext.
 All texts that bot use are stored in texts.py file.
 To create new localization file, generate .po file using texts.py, moderate it and compile.
 Then place compiled .mo file in an appropriate folder in */locale*.
-Insert translation function in utils/decorators.py in LANGS variable, so @info decorator would provide it to all bot functions. (section for choosing language is not created yet)
+Insert translation function in utils/decorators.py in LANGS variable, so @info decorator would provide it to all bot functions. (function for choosing language is not created yet)

 - When inline button is pressed, bot get special callback update, which contains callback_data.
 It usually has next structure: